scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object_copy.rst

 Elements
 ~~~~~~~~

-The implementation of the operation does not use request Parameters.
+The implementation of the operation does not use request parameters.

 Responses
 ---------